infinitered/ignite/docs/Components-Checkbox.md

 ### `outlineStyle`

-The style of the outline of the checkbox.
-This prop is optional.
+The optional [`outlineStyle`](https://reactnative.dev/docs/viewstyle) of the outline of the checkbox.

 ```tsx
 <Checkbox